praydog/uevr-docs/src/usage/adding_6dof.md

 * Toggle the visibility of any component in the game
 * Save the state of all of the above for persistence across sessions

+## Important information

+UObjectHook is not enabled by default.
+When giving out profiles, ensure you have "Enabled at Startup" enabled under UObjectHook's config tab.

+If a profile received does not work, it is likely because of the above.
+UObjectHook is not enabled by default, so you need to manually open the UObjectHook menu to enable it if this is the case.

 ## Examples

 In the following examples, we'll be using the "First Person Template" from the Unreal Engine.